thenriq/Iris_dataset_Fisher/README.md

 <br/>

-Also, a comparison of each variable on a different axis can be done with the code below, from Pyplot library: *(line 87)*
+Also, a comparison of each variable on a different axis can be done with the code below, also from *Pyplot* library: *(line 87)*

 `dataset.plot(figsize=(7, 10), subplots=True)`